 How about Backpacking?

-So you’re feeling more adventurous and you want to backpack.
-Now based on my experience as a slightly newbie backpacker, here are the backpacking essentials:
+Okay, you’re feeling more adventurous and you want to backpack.
+Here are the backpacking essentials: